rakesh-core-org/knowledge-base/content/en/docs/version-control/git/_index.md

 opensouce/closed -- private repo/
 license --?

-How to install git?

-git - cli

 Options in which we can create repo --> local or in repote repo Platform independent

 # to share local copy, without giving remote repo access

-git init --bare /path/to/repo.git
+## Hidden files and folders usage
 .gitconfig
 .gitignore --> auto create/ specific to your env .gitmodules -->
 .gitattributes
 .gitkeep
+.git

 git remote

-# git basics
+## git basics

 git --version

-initialize a git repository
+## Initialize a git repository

 git init

+git init --bare /path/to/repo.git

 this creates a .git directory --> local to your env
 - hooks